mingjia-he/mingjia-he.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: [Institute for Dynamic Systems and Control] (https://idsc.ethz.ch/), ETH Zürich, Switzerland
+subtitle: [Institute for Dynamic Systems and Control](https://idsc.ethz.ch/), ETH Zürich, Switzerland
 #<a href='#'>[Institute for Dynamic Systems and Control] (https://idsc.ethz.ch/)</a>, ETH Zürich, Switzerland